Resource-efficient universal photonic processor based on time-multiplexed hybrid architectures: Time-Multiplexed Architecture

 \section{Time-Multiplexed Architecture}

 In this section, we present an experimental scheme based on the time-multiplexed architecture \cite{PhysRevLett.104.050502} capable of implementing our proposed quantum-walk-based universal processor.
 The complete setup is displayed in Fig. \ref{fig:Setup}.
 Note that the structure of the experimental system has already been successfully used for many applications involving discrete-time quantum walks \cite{PhysRevLett.104.050502, Hamilton_2016, doi:10.1126/sciadv.aar6444, Pegoraro_2023}.
 Because of the recursive structure of the quantum walk, it becomes intuitive to implement the processor in a loop architecture.
 We encode the two-dimensional coin degree of freedom in polarization, and the position degree of freedom is realized using time-bin encoding.
 The coin operation must be programmed individually for each position $x$ at each step $n$, thus, a high-speed programmable polarization device is needed.
-A suitable option would be an electro-optic modulator (EOM).
+A suitable option would be an electro-optic modulator (EOM) operating in the megahertz regime using bulk crystals \cite{doi:10.1126/sciadv.adj0993} and gigahertz on integrated platforms \cite{Pan2022}.
 Typically, EOMs induce a controllable phase shift in the circular polarization basis, resulting in the transformation matrix

 where the angle $\alpha \propto V$ has a linear dependence on the applied voltage $V$.
 Using quarter-wave plates $\hat{Q}(\beta)$, we can transform this operation such that it rotates the polarization along the equator of the Bloch sphere,